Ashu-hub/All-About-Java/RefactorngNotes.md

 2. What is technical debt?
 	Ans:- It is a concept that reflects the implied code of additional rework cause by choosing easy(limited) solution now instead of using a better approach.

+	Types of Technical debt:-
+	a.
+Source code formatting
+	b.
+Low test coverage
+	c.	lack of modularity
+	d.
+Bad code design
+	e.	lack of documentation

+2.1.
+What causes technical debt?

+	a.	poor code review
+	b.	no use of static code analysis tool like sonar or lint
+	c.	poor test coverage
+	d.	bad development practices
+	e.
+Use of outdated tools or technology

 3. What is Clean code?
 	Ans:- Clean code has following characteristics:-